Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Mathematical background and Related work

 The matrix $H=\left[m_{j}\left(v_{i}\right)\right]_{\substack{1\leqslant i\leqslant n\\ 1\leqslant j\leqslant p } }$ is called the \textbf{incident matrix} of the hb-graph $\mathcal{H}$.

 A \textbf{weighted hb-graph} $\mathcal{H}_{w}=\left(V,E,w_{e}\right)$ is a hb-graph $\mathcal{H}=\left(V,E\right)$ where the hb-edges are weighted by $w_{e}:E\rightarrow\mathbb{R^{+*}}$.
-An unweighted hb-graph is then a weighted hb-graph with $w_{e}\left(e\right)=1$ for all $e\in E$.
+An unweighted hb-graph is then a weighted hb-graph with $w_{e}\left(e_{j}\right)=1$ for all $e_{j}\in E$.

-A \textbf{strict m-path} $x_{0}e_{1}x_{1}...e_{s}x_{s}$ in a hb-graph from a vertex $x$ to a vertex $y$ is a vertex / hb-edge alternation with hb-edges $e_{1}$ to $e_{s}$ and vertices $x_{0}$ to $x_{s}$ such that $x_{0}=x$, $x_{s}=y$, $x\in e_{1}$ and $y\in e_{s}$ and that for all $1\leqslant i\leqslant s-1$, $x_{i}\in e_{i}\cap e_{i+1}$.
+A \textbf{strict m-path} $v_{0}e_{1}v_{1}...e_{s}v_{s}$ in a hb-graph from a vertex $u$ to a vertex $w$ is a vertex / hb-edge alternation with hb-edges $e_{1}$ to $e_{s}$ and vertices $v_{0}$ to $v_{s}$ such that $v_{0}=u$, $v_{s}=w$, $u\in e_{1}$ and $w\in e_{s}$ and that for all $1\leqslant i\leqslant s-1$, $v_{i}\in e_{i}\cap e_{i+1}$.

-A strict m-path $x_{0}e_{1}x_{1}...e_{s}x_{s}$ in a hb-graph corresponds to a unique path in the hb-graph support hypergraph called the \textbf{support path}.
+A strict m-path $v_{0}e_{1}v_{1}...e_{s}v_{s}$ in a hb-graph corresponds to a unique path in the hb-graph support hypergraph called the \textbf{support path}.
 In this article we abusively call it a path of the hb-graph.
 The \textbf{length of a path} corresponds to the number of hb-edges it is going through.

-Representation of hb-graphs can be achieved either by using sub-mset representation or by using edge representation.
-In this article we use the extra-vertex representation of the support hypergraph of the hb-graph: an extra-vertex is added for each hb-edge.
-Each hb-edge is represented by enabling a link in between each vertex of the hb-edge support and the hb-edge extra-vertex.
+Representations of hb-graphs can be achieved either by using sub-mset representations or by using edge representations.
+In the edge representation, an extra-node is added per hb-edge and the thickness of the link between the extra-node of a hb-edge and the vertices in the support of the hb-edge is made proportional to the multiplicity of vertices.
+Except in Figure \ref{Fig:Hb-graph example} where we use this representation, in this article we use a simplified representation corresponding to the extra-vertex representation of the support hypergraph of the hb-graph: an extra-vertex is added for each hb-edge and the links with the vertices in the support of the hb-edges are all represented with the same thickness.
+More details on these representations can be found in \cite{ouvrard2018adjacency}.

+We give in Figure \ref{Fig:Hb-graph example} an example of the representation of a hb-graph of keywords extracted from sentences in which stop words have been removed.
+The number of occurences of the words differs from one sentence to an other: it is given as a multiplicity that is specific to the corresponding hb-edge representing the sentence.
+The universe of the hb-graph is the set of words where the stop words has been removed.